The bicameral system of governance of Brock University consists of two governing bodies – the Board of Trustees and the Senate.

 The Board of Trustees is governed by The Brock University Act noted above, its General Bylaws and the Faculty Handbook.
-The General Bylaws of the Board of Trustees prescribe the procedures, policies and operation of the Board, for example, powers of the Board, general rules of procedure at meetings, election of members, committee structure and composition, and the execution of documents.
+The General Bylaws (Bylaw #1) of the Board of Trustees prescribe the procedures, policies and operation of the Board, for example, powers of the Board, election of trustees, committee structure and requirements, and the execution of documents.

 The Brock University Board of Trustees is responsible for the government, conduct, management and control of the University and of its property, revenues, expenditures, business and affairs.

-The Board of Trustees consists of 32 members including 21 community members elected by the Board, as well as three Brock students, three faculty members and three staff members elected by their respective constituencies.
-The Chancellor, and the President and Vice-Chancellor, are ex officio members of the Board.
-The Chair of Senate, as one of the three faculty members, is also an ex officio member of the Board.
+The Board of Trustees consists of 27 trustees including 17 community trustees elected by the Board, as well as two Brock student trustees (the President of the Brock University Students’ Union (“BUSU”), ex officio; and the President of the Brock University Graduate Students’ Association (“GSA”), ex officio), three faculty trustees and two staff trustees selected by their respective constituencies.
+The Chancellor, and the President and Vice-Chancellor, are ex officio trustees of the Board.
+The Chair of Senate, as one of the three faculty trustees, is also an ex officio trustee of the Board.

 The full Board generally meets five times per year to conduct business and also meets for an annual orientation and a strategic issues session.

-The Board has a structure of six standing Committees and two subcommittees, as follows:
+The Board has a structure of seven standing Committees and one subcommittee, as follows:

 The Senate is governed by The Brock University Act noted above and by the Faculty Handbook.
-The Faculty Handbook acts as a procedural, operational and policy manual for the Senate and is divided into in three main sections including University Government, Senate Bylaws and Academic Regulations.
+The Faculty Handbook acts as a procedural, operational and policy manual for the Senate and is divided into in four main sections including University Government, Senate Bylaws, Regulations and Appointment/Reappointment Procedures under the purview of the President and at the pleasure of the Board.

 The Senate is responsible for the educational policy of the University, and, with the approval of the Board in so far as expenditure of funds is concerned, may enact by-laws and regulations for the conduct of its affairs.